tokamak-network/gem-nft-contract/README.md

 ### Treasury (L2)

 The Treasury contract is responsible for creating pools of pre-mined GEMs, which is an admin-only function.
 It manages all user transactions, including locking GEM values and holding TON/WSTON tokens in reserve.
-The admin has the ability to list pre-mined GEMs for sale on the marketplace.
+The admin has the abil  ity to list pre-mined GEMs for sale on the marketplace.
 Therefore it is also possible for the owner or admins to remove (if owned by the treasury) or buy a Gem from the marketplace.
 It's important to note that new GEMs cannot be created if the WSTON collateral does not cover the value of the new GEM.

 ### RandomPack (L2)